 There is no right or wrong way to play the game.
 There is only choice and consequence.
 All choices have mathematical consequences that will eventually manifest in the game.
-What seems like karma, luck or coincidence to you, is nothing more than a computation playing out.
+What seems like karma, luck, or coincidence to you is nothing more than a computation playing out.

-For example, if you dream of becoming a millionaire, ask yourself this question: "Would I experience shock, surprise, disbelief or a 'foreign' unfamiliar feeling (e.g. worthiness) if I checked my bank account right now and my balance was over $1,000,000?"
-If the answer is "yes", then you've got work to do.
+This is a nuanced skill, but generally speaking it involves using thought / word / action to craft a version of yourself that would not experience surprise if you were to observe your desire manifesting in the game.
+For example, if you dream of becoming a millionaire, ask yourself this question: "Would I experience shock, surprise, disbelief, or a foreign unfamiliar feeling (e.g. worthiness) if I checked my bank account right now and my balance was over $1,000,000?"
+If the answer is "yes," then you've got work to do.

 Hence, mastering the game involves mastering yourself.
 Masters understand that it doesn’t matter what others are being, doing, having, saying, wanting, demanding.
 It doesn't matter what the game is manifesting around you.
 It only matters what you are being in relationship to that.
 Always, always, always remain focused on Self.